 5.12 The quality of formal education at a school or university level and general public awareness raising depends to a certain extent on the quality, maturity, and relevance of research.

 5.13 In addition, it is important that attention is paid to building capacity for the Micro, Small, and Medium Enterprises (MSMEs) that are now key players in the growing digital economy by fostering their trust in the use of ICTs (including broadband and the Internet), and reducing vulnerability to attacks.

+5.14 In addition to system education, it is necessary to develop the Institute of computer security competitions.
+The CTF Task Based and Attack-Defense formats have proved their effectiveness, allowing participants to find vulnerabilities in the proposed software codes, ciphers, specially deployed on test stands and web sites.
+Competitions in the field of computer security will allow to involve young professionals from the initial stage of student life and demonstrate that computer security needs high-class specialists.